Randall Edwards (politician): 1998 reelection and second term

 Randall ran unopposed in both the primary and general elections, and was reelected to a second term as state representative.
-When the legislature convened the following year, the agenda already included a large number of education-related issues, many steeped in controversy.
-Bills carried over, or already announced to be introduced included measures relating to charter schools, discipline, accountability for performance and class size, and spending on education was shaping up to be a big fight.
+When the legislature convened the following year the agenda included a large number of education-related issues, many steeped in controversy.
+Bills carried over or already announced included measures relating to charter schools, discipline, accountability for performance and class size, and spending on education.

 His committee assignments for the session included seats on both the Judiciary and Rules committees and membership on the Education subcommittee of Ways and Means.